Gloomy start to year of rooster as bird flu hits South Korea

 It all spells an inauspicious start to the year of the rooster, or chicken, according to the Asian zodiac.

-One of the most popular end-of-year activities in South Korea is to climb a mountain or go to the seashore to watch the last sunset of the year or the first sunrise of the new year.
+One of the most popular end-of-year activities in South Korea is to climb a mountain or visit the seashore to watch the last sunset of the year or the first sunrise of the new year.

-Each year, hundreds of thousands of people visit the eastern county of Ulju in the city of Ulsan to watch the sunrise from a seaside park.
+Each year, hundreds of thousands of people gather in the eastern county of Ulju in the city of Ulsan to watch the sunrise from a seaside park.
 That event will not be held this weekend, the county said, one of many festivities cancelled to minimize the risk of the flu spreading.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.